CONFLICTS OF INTEREST POLICY

 The company shall include all conflicts of interest entailing a risk of damage (regardless of the materiality of the conflict of interest) to the interests of one or more clients and senior management shall receive on a frequent basis, and at least annually, written reports on situations regarding conflicts of interest.

 Disclosure to clients of conflicts of interest that cannot be sufficiently managed to prevent risk of damage to clients is only a measure of the last resort.

 When the measures taken by the Company to manage conflicts of interest are not sufficient to ensure, that risks of damage to clients’ interest will be prevented, the Company proceeds with the disclosure of conflicts of interest to the client.
 The disclosure shall clearly state that the organisational and administrative arrangements established by the investment firm to prevent or manage that conflict are not sufficient to ensure, with reasonable confidence, that the risks of damage to the interests of the client will be prevented.
 The disclosure shall also include a specific description of the conflicts of interest that arise as well as the risks to the client that arise as a result of the conflicts of interest and the steps undertaken to mitigate these risks.

-This Conflict of interest Policy will a part of the company Internal Operational manual and will be subject to annual assesment and review by the BOD.
+This Conflict of Interest Policy is part of the company’s Internal Operational Manual and will be subject to annual assessment and review by the BOD.